kbali1/cse15l-lab-reports/LabReport3.md

                 understanding of a landmark in the history of our nation.
                 We also approach the task of recommendations with humility.
 We have made a limited

 Grep without `-w` returns lines that have strings with the string "a" in it as well as the string "a" by itself.
-Grep with `-w` return lines that have the string "a" by itself and not lines that also have "a" in strings.
+Grep with `-w` return lines that have the string "a" by itself and not lines that also have "a" in the strings.

     $ grep "con" preface.txt